Return To Handbook IndexRoss Crain's Resume

 Gamma rays emitted by the rocks rarely reach the detector directly.
 Instead, they are scattered and lose energy through three possible interactions with the formation; the photoelectric effect, Compton scattering, and pair production.
 Because of these interactions and the response of the sodium iodide scintillation detector, the spectra are degraded to the rather “smeared” spectra shown above.

-The high-energy part of the detected spectrum is divided into three energy windows, W1, W2, and W3; each covering a characteristic peak of the three radioactivity series.
+The high-energy part of the spectrum is divided into three energy windows, W3 (potassium), W4 (uranium), and W5 (thorium) covering a characteristic peak of the three radioactivity series.
 Knowing the response of the tool and the number of counts in each window, it is possible to determine the amounts of thorium 232, uranium 238, and potassium 40 in the formation.
 There are relatively few counts in the high-energy range where peak discrimination is best; therefore, measurements are subject to large statistical variations, even at low logging speeds.

 Gamma Ray Spectral Log Presentation.
 Note difference between standard gamma ray (SGR) and uranium corrected gamma ray (CGR).